-Late in the 1970s, Hakamada began to write about the way he and Miyamoto had murdered Obata.
-Miyamoto immediately moved to push him out of the party.
-In 1977, Miyamoto successfully dropped Hakamada from the party Central Committee.
-When Hakamada retaliated by publishing yet more information about the murder, Miyamoto led the party to expel him.
+Late in the 1970s, Hakamada began to write about how he and Miyamoto murdered Obata.
+Miyamoto immediately moved to expel him from the party.
+In 1977, Hakamada was dropped from the party’s Central Committee.
+When Hakamada retaliated by publishing yet more information about the murder, the party expelled him.

 Since 1963, Hakamada had been living in party housing.
-For a house with market rental pegged by the court at 132,000 yen per month, Hakamada paid just 22,000.
-Having now expelled him, the party administration ordered him to leave.
+For a house with market rental of 132,000 yen per month, Hakamada paid 22,000.
+Having expelled him, the party ordered him to leave.
 Hakamada refused, and the party sued.
-Hakamada explained that he was growing old, and -- having worked for the party at low pay his entire life -- had very little savings.
+Hakamada explained that he was growing old, and having worked for the party at low pay his entire life, had little savings.
 The District Court ordered Hakamada out, and the High and Supreme Courts affirmed.
 The courts declared internal party disputes beyond their jurisdiction.
 Said the High Court:

-Political parties are indispensable for supporting representative democracy, and effective bodies for helping citizens structure their political thoughts.
+Political parties are indispensable for supporting representative democracy, and effective bodies for helping citizens structure their political thoughts...

-Never mind that Miyamoto had fought for decades to end representative democracy.
-The court continued:

 The expulsion and other punishment of party members are matters internal to the parties themselves.
 These matters follow from the right of party self-governance, and the courts should treat them with ample respect.

-The courts would not intervene in party affairs.
-One might have thought this meant the state would not help the party evict Hakamada from party housing.
-Whatever their logic (they did not explain), the judges decided it meant the opposite.
+The courts would not intervene.

 C. Religious Organizations:

 Courts show the same reticence toward disputes within religious organizations.
 In the United States., writes Eric Posner (1996, 185), the “Free Exercise Clause and common law principles of free association ... prevent people from suing a religious group for expelling them ....”
 For the most part, so too in Japan.
-During the last decades of the 20th century, Japanese courts faced several cases involving the highest profile religious revitalization movement in modern Japan: the “Soka gakkai.”
-The “Nichiren shoshu” Buddhist denomination had traced its roots to its namesake 13th century priest, Nichiren.
-In 1930, Nichiren shoshu adherents organized the Soka gakkai as their lay organization.
-Once the Second World War ended, the gakkai grew explosively.
-It remains enormously popular and has steadfastly maintained its roots in the blue-collar working class community.
+During the last decades of the 20th century, Japanese courts faced several cases involving the highest-profile religious movement in Japan: the “Soka gakkai.”
+The “Nichiren shoshu” Buddhist denomination traced its roots to 13th century priest Nichiren.
+In 1930, Nichiren shoshu organized the Soka gakkai as its lay organization.
+After the Second World War ended the gakkai grew explosively, with its roots in the blue-collar working-class community.
 In 1960, gakkai leadership passed to Daisaku Ikeda.
-Ikeda proved to be a polarizing figure, and simultaneously brought both international publicity and domestic hostility.
+Ikeda was a polarizing figure, and brought both international publicity and domestic hostility.

-In time, clerical leaders within the Nichiren shoshu denomination grew suspicious of Ikeda.
-By 1991, tension reached the point where the denominational leaders demanded that their priests attack the gakkai leadership and pledge loyalty to the denomination.
+In time, clerical leaders within Nichiren shoshu grew suspicious of Ikeda.
+By 1991, tension reached the point where the denominational leaders demanded that priests attack the gakkai leadership and pledge loyalty to the denomination.
 Soon, they would expel the gakkai itself.
-One of the Nichiren shoshu priests refused to attack the gakkai (Case 25).
-He lived with his wife in temple housing, but despite enormous pressure refused to sign the proffered statement.
-In response, the denomination expelled him from the priesthood, slashed his pay, and forced him and his wife out of temple housing.
+One Nichiren shoshu priest refused to attack the gakkai (Case 25).
+He lived in temple housing, but he refused to sign the proffered statement.
+In response, the denomination expelled him from the priesthood, slashed his pay, and evicted him.

-The priest sued for tort damages, but the Shizuoka District Court refused.
-To the court, religious denominations were like political parties.
-The constitution protected their self-governance, and (unless they violated “public order and good morals” or threated “basic human rights”) the courts would not intervene.
-Here, that meant that they would not order the denomination to compensate a dissenting priest whose career it had ruined.
+The priest sued for damages, but Shizuoka District Court refused.
+Religious denominations were like political parties.
+The constitution protected their self-governance, and unless they violated “public order and good morals” or threated “basic human rights” the court would not intervene.

 V. Findings